- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Management Decision Making (MBA), Negotiation (MBA and Executive Education)

-Natalia Karelaia is an Associate Professor of Decision Sciences at INSEAD where she teaches Negotiations and Managerial Decision Making.
-Before joining the faculty at INSEAD, she was an Assistant Professor at Université de Lausanne, Switzerland.
-She received her PhD in Management from Universitat Pompeu Fabra, Barcelona, Spain, and was a visiting scholar at Harvard Business School (2016-2017) and the Program on Negotiation at Harvard University.
+Natalia Karelaia is an Associate Professor of Decision Sciences at INSEAD where she teaches different topics on decision making, negotiations, leadership development, and change to MBAs and executive participants.
+She joined INSEAD in 2008, and was a visiting scholar at Harvard Business School (2016-2017) and the Program on Negotiation at Harvard University (2008).